- Gutsy turbo four-cylinder

 - Doesn't look like it drives

 The 2015 Subaru WRX is no quicker than before, but beautifully balanced handling and spot-on steering are better than ever.

-Whizzy, turbocharged, and a lot more than a tuned-up economy car, the 2015 Subaru WRX is a left-brained alternative to the musclecars in in the mid-$20,000 range.
-It's a way to get to 60 mph just as quickly as a V-8 Camaro or Mustang; yet with the right tires it could be a champ for snowy commutes.
+The 2015 Subaru WRX serves as an interesting left-brained alternative to the musclecars in in the mid-$20,000 range.
+The WRX is whizzy, turbocharged, and a lot more than just a tuned-up economy car.
+While it's fundamentally a practical, all-wheel-drive compact sedan, it's a true sports car at heart, and a fun way to get to 60 mph just as quickly as a V-8 Camaro or Mustang.
+Yet with the right tires it could be a champ for snowy commutes.

 It's true that the 2015 Subaru WRX and WRX STI share bits and pieces with other Subarus.
 The body's an Impreza sedan at heart; the actual heart's a new turbocharged four that comes right out of The Car Connection's Best Car To Buy 2014, the Subaru Forester.
 And the standard all-wheel drive?
 It's a key to all Subarus small and large.

 Step up to the pricier STI and you get a little more distance from the mainstream.
 While both the WRX and STI are built on a stiffer, special body, the STI gets a 305-hp engine, its own special gearbox, a stiffer suspension, better brakes, and a far edgier, more customizable all-wheel drive system that enthusiasts who crave track time might appreciate.

 The sum of all those things?
 In any case, these cars are a blast to drive, and a hundred times better perceived from the inside than from the outside.

 The new WRX builds on the outgoing model's tart performance by swapping out the former four-cylinder for a new one that's also found in the latest Forester.